itscodenation/curriculum-15-16/units/9-HTML2/lessons/1-linkingPages/README.md

 `git commit -m "example comment"`
 `git push origin master`

+This project does not yet have to be share with the instructors.

 ##Homework
 Students who are not complete with their site by the end of class should complete it at home for homework.